rachaelfinch/rachaelfinch.GitHub.io/index.md

 ### About Me

 Hi!
-I am a northerner born and raised, but currently living in the south.
-I love the outdoors and recently have gotten more into running.
-I ran my first half-marathon this past January.
+I am a northerner born and raised, currently navigating living in the south.
+I love the outdoors and recently have found a passion for running.
 My fiance and I have two Calico cats named Georgia and Luna, and I love to cook and code!
 Follow for more of the latter.

 <img src="images/P_21.JPG" width="350">